 Clinical Genomics Lund was established in 2016 as a joint strategic initiative between the Medical Faculty at Lund University and the Division of Laboratory Medicine, Medical Services, Region Skåne.
-The facility encompasses two units, Center for Translational Genomics (CTG) and Center for Molecular Diagnostics (CMD) that are fully aligned and operate in tight synergy, but with separate responsible bodies and budgets.
-Clinical Genomics Lund aim to provide state-of-the-art next generation sequencing (NGS-) based services to strong and high-profile translational research projects and to implement new NGS-based tests for clinical diagnostics within the health-care system aiming at broader national coverage and consensus.
+The unit encompasses two centers, Center for Translational Genomics (CTG) and Center for Molecular Diagnostics (CMD) that are fully aligned and operate in tight synergy, but with separate responsible bodies and budgets (Lund University and Region Skåne, respectively).
+Clinical Genomics Lund aims to provide state-of-the-art next generation sequencing (NGS-) based services to strong and high-profile translational research projects and to implement new NGS-based tests for clinical diagnostics within the health-care system aiming at broader national coverage and consensus.

 Clinical Genomics Lund offers expertise and service in NGS-based technologies for investigators at Lund University and Region Skåne in projects with a strong translational edge or aiming at clinical implementation of new diagnostics assays.